maxssantos/MultimodalApproachCBIR/README.md

 The following steps are proposed to achieve the goal:

 ### 1. Image Descriptors Extraction
 An image descriptor (color, texture or shape) is composed of (i) characteristics vector and (ii) distance function.
-In this work, was be implemented and used the Border/Interior Classification (BIC) as color's descriptor of the image, and the Local Binary Pattern (LBP) as texture's descriptor of the image.
+In this work, was be implemented and used the Border/Interior Classification (BIC)[3] as color's descriptor of the image, and the Local Binary Pattern (LBP)[4] as texture's descriptor of the image.
 Euclidean was defined as a function of distance in this work.
-This step spent around 80 hours to extract the two characteristics of each of the 2892 images
+This step spent around 80 hours to extract the two features of each of the 2892 images

 ### 2. Descriptors Combination
 The combination of the descriptors was be performed with the concatenation between the color and texture vectors of a given image, which made it possible to use a distance / likeness function, for example Euclidean, between any two images in the dataset.